award

 • Front pay: the amount of money you would have earned if you had not been seeking another position.

 • Punitive damages: Los Angeles courts are very reluctant to award punitive damages to employees.
-This type of damage is exemplary, serving as an example of the defendant’s actions.
+This type of damage is exemplary, demonstrating the defendant’s actions.
 This occurs when your employer engages in wrongful conduct, such as malice.
 There are specific laws that prohibit punitive damages.
 For example, age discrimination lawsuits are not eligible for punitive damages in Los Angeles.

 When should I file my wrongful termination lawsuit in Los Angeles?

 Each state in America has a statute of limitations that sets a limit on when a plaintiff can bring their claim to court.
-If the plaintiff brings their claim to the court too late, the court will most likely dismiss their lawsuit, and they will not be able to seek compensation.
+If the plaintiff files their claim too late, the court will likely dismiss the lawsuit, and they will not be able to seek compensation.

 There are different statutes of limitations for wrongful termination lawsuits in California.